 I remember being shown works by Georgia O’Keeffe at a very young age and being bored to tears.
 My mother has always been a big fan of O’Keeffe’s work.
-So, any time we were on a family vacation and there was an O’Keeffe exhibit at a museum we could see, we would spend what seemed like hours upon hours gazing at big paintings of flowers and whatever else had been cobbled together on museum walls.
+So, any time we were on a family vacation and there was an O’Keeffe exhibit at a museum, we would spend what seemed like hours upon hours gazing at big paintings of flowers and whatever else had been cobbled together on museum walls.
 In elementary school, my art teachers would often give us a plastic flower and have us use pastels to draw whatever piece of the flower we wanted, to try and mindlessly mimic O’Keeffe’s techniques.
-(Tennessee Public Schools really do give you what you pay for.)
 So, naturally, it took me a very long time to have any appreciation for O’Keeffe’s work at all.

 I can only imagine many other youths have felt the same way about O’Keefe, at some time or another, as I did at a younger age.
 In fact, encounters like these have probably turned off quite a number of young people to O’Keeffe and countless other artists.

 But, as I got older, I was able to appreciate O’Keeffe’s work to at least a slightly greater degree.
 One thing that helped with this understanding was learning more about O’Keeffe’s life and her relationship with the natural world.
 The interpretation of her work as showing female sexuality in nature, while denied by O’Keeffe herself, is a very popular view among the art viewing public, and admittedly an interpretation that gave me a greater personal understanding of her work.